luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

 AppendToDeclarations do not "declare" anything at this point.
 AppendToDeclarations add to a existing classes or namespaces.
-The adding is delayed until pass:"processAppendTo", where append-To var reference is searched in the scope and methods and properties are added.
+The adding is delayed until pass:"processAppendToExtends", where append-To var reference is searched in the scope and methods and properties are added.
 This need to be done after all declarations.